cyrusimap/cyrus-imapd/docsrc/imap/developer/compiling.rst

 Developers only
 ###############

+The developer dependencies are required if you are building from git sources, have modified certain source files from the release tarball, or have configured with ``--enable-maintainer-mode`` in order to build a new package.

+If you are building normally from a pure release tarball, then you don't need these dependencies.
+The files, these dependencies produce, have been pre-built and included in the release, and do not normally need to be re-built.

 .. csv-table::
     :header: "Package", "Debian", "RedHat", "Required", "Notes"
     :widths: 20,15,15,5,45

-    `CUnit`_, libcunit1-dev, cunit-devel, "no", "Development headers for compiling Cyrus IMAP's unit tests.
-Required to run ``make check``."
-    `libdb-dev`_, libdb-dev, libdb-devel, "no", "The -dev package must match the version of libdb you already have installed (assuming it's probably already installed).
-On Debian 8.0, ``libdb5.3-dev`` is needed, but ``libdb5.1-dev`` on 7.8."
-    `perl-devel`_, perl-dev, perl-devel, "no", "Perl development headers to allow building binary perl libraries.
-Needs version 5+.
-Configure option:
+    `perl-devel`_, perl-dev, perl-devel, "no", "Needed for building binary perl libraries, version 5+."
-    ``--with-perl``"
-    `perl(ExtUtils::MakeMaker)`_,,, "no", "Perl library to assist in building extensions to Perl.
-Configure option: ``--with-perl``"
+    `perl(ExtUtils::MakeMaker)`_,,, "no", "Needed for building extensions to Perl."
-    `perl(Pod::POM::View::Restructured)`_,,, "no", "Perl library to generate man pages.
-This has to be available to the system-wide perl interpreter, found by ``which``, i.e. ``./configure --with-perl`` is not honoured."
+    `perl(Pod::POM::View::Restructured)`_,,, "no", "Needed to generate man
+    pages.
+This has to be available to the system-wide perl interpreter, found by ``which``."
-    `python(GitPython)`_,,, "no", "Python library needed for building the documentation."
+    `python(GitPython)`_,,, "no", "Needed for building the documentation."
-    `python(Sphinx)`_,,, "no", "Python library needed for building the documentation."
+    `python(Sphinx)`_,,, "no", "Needed for building the documentation."
     `transfig`_, transfig, transfig, "no", "Also known as fig2dev, transfig is an artifact from the old days, and is only used for generation of a couple of png files in the legacy documentation (doc/legacy/murder.png and doc/legacy/netnews.png).
-It's only needed when configure is run with ``--enable-maintainer-mode`` (i.e. if you're building a release or package, rather than just building the software).
-Those files are pre-built in the release tarballs, so additionally you would only need this when building from git.
-One day this legacy documentation should be merged into the current documentation, cause then we can get rid of it: `issues/1769`_."
+One day it should be merged into the current documentation, cause then we can get rid of it: `issues/1769`_."
     `valgrind`_, valgrind, valgrind, "no", "Performance and memory testing."
-    `xxd`_,vim-common,vim-common, "no", "For rebuilding the _js.h files, for CalDAV and CardDAV support."
+    `xxd`_,vim-common,vim-common, "no", "Needed for the _js.h files, for CalDAV and CardDAV support."

 SASL Authentication
 ###################